Emanuel Santos

-Emanuel Jorge da Silva Santos (born 20 November 1976) is an artist from Madeira, Portugal.
-In 2017 he became famous for a sculpture of the Madeira footballer Cristiano Ronaldo which was widely derided in media articles.
-The English newspaper The Guardian commented Suddenly, this sculptor was the most famous artist in the world.
+Emanuel Jorge da Silva Santos (born 20 November 1976) is a Portuguese artist from Madeira, Portugal.
+In 2017, he became famous for a sculpture of Madeiran native footballer Cristiano Ronaldo which was widely derided by media outlets.
+The English newspaper The Guardian commented “suddenly, this sculptor was the most famous artist in the world”.

 Personal life

-Santos is married with one son and lives in Caniçal, the principal cargo port of Madeira.
-He works part-time at Cristiano Ronaldo International Airport.
+Santos is married and has one son.
+He lives in Caniçal, the principal cargo port of Madeira and works part-time at Cristiano Ronaldo International Airport.
 In 2017, Santos became leader of Caniçal Parish Council, when his centre-left PS party won the local election.

 Works

 Santos makes sculptures and paintings in acrylic on canvas.
-His works are installed several public locations on Maderia.
+His works are installed several public locations on Madeira.

-In 2016, Santos created a monument to fishermen in the port of Caniçal, Maderia.
+In 2016, Santos created a monument to fishermen in the port of Caniçal.
 The life-size sculpture depicts two fishermen in a small boat, and is sited on a roundabout on the seafront.

-Santos has created two busts of footballer Cristiano Ronaldo, one in 2017 and another in 2018.

 Busts of Cristiano Ronaldo

-Santos has created two bronze sculptures depicting Ronaldo.
-The first was unveiled at the newly renamed Cristiano Ronaldo International Airport on the Portuguese island of Madeira on March 29, 2017.
-The renaming ceremony was attended by Ronaldo, the nation's president, Marcelo Rebelo de Sousa, and the prime minister, António Costa, among other guests and hundreds of fans.
+Santos has created two busts of Cristiano Ronaldo.
+On March 29, 2017, the first was unveiled at the newly renamed Cristiano Ronaldo International Airport, the main airport serving Madeira.
+The renaming ceremony was attended by Ronaldo, President Marcelo Rebelo de Sousa, and Prime Minister António Costa, among other guests and hundreds of fans.
 The sculpture received a strong reaction from news outlets and on social media following its unveiling, with most commenting on the work's lack of resemblance to Ronaldo, and was intended to be on permanent display outside the airport's terminal entrance.
 In 2018, Bleacher Report commissioned Santos to create a second bust of Ronaldo.
 The original sculpture was to continue to be displayed at the airport.

 Writing in The Guardian, the art critic Eddy Frankel compared the public reaction to the first Ronaldo bust to the imposition of socialist realism (the official art of the Soviet Union), but with the rules enforced by the public.
-Frankel preferred Santos's first bust, commenting:

-In June 2018, the first bust was removed from display at the airport and replaced with a bust of Ronaldo by a Spanish sculptor.
+Frankel preferred Santos's first bust, commenting:The original really is a better sculpture.
+It’s an ecstatic mess, its face a hybrid of Ronaldo and Santos’s, two sets of features squidged together.
+It’s the artist seeing something of himself in the rags-to-riches glory of Ronaldo.
+It’s feverish, intense; the work of someone driven obsessively.
+The new version is someone forced into a do-over to save face.
+Whereas the eyes of the original bust seem pointed in a thousand directions – joyful, unfocused and giddy – the eyes of the new one look to a faraway point.
+They are lost, cold, sullen.
+This is a dead sculpture, an acceptance of defeat in the face of public outcry.
+And it will be immediately forgotten.In June 2018, the first bust was removed from display at the airport and replaced with a bust of Ronaldo by a Spanish sculptor.